Hatcher Pass: Mining

 The Willow Creek mining district at Hatcher Pass is historically the third-largest lode-gold producing district in Alaska, having produced 624,000 oz of gold.
 Mining of placer gold deposits began in the Willow Creek mining district in 1906.
 Hardrock gold mining began a few years later from high-grade vein lode deposits.
 Placer mining for gold has continued sporadically to this day.
 Underground mining continued at a variety of locations around the pass until 1951.
 In the 1980s, one of the area's hard-rock mines was briefly re-opened.
 At least one mining company is actively exploring for gold in the area now.

 Geography

-Looking down the Little Su River and across the Matanuska Valley at the Chugach Range, from near Hatcher Pass.
+Looking down the Little Su River and across the Matanuska Valley in the Chugach Mountains, from near Hatcher Pass.

 The Fishhook Road rises to 3886 ft to cross Hatcher Pass at the head of Fishhook and Willow Creeks in the southwestern corner of the Talkeetna Mountains.
 The area has been heavily glaciated.
 Steep-walled cirques, jagged aretes, and hanging valleys above U-shaped valleys characterize the terrain.
 Trees grow only in the lowest valley bottoms.
 Brush, often dense, grows on lower mountain slopes, yielding to open tundra as elevation increase.
 Glaciers occupy the headwaters of major drainages.
 Some nearby peaks are over 6000 ft tall.